Why an Uncontested is the Way to Go!

 Once you have an idea of what your ideal situation would be it’s time to speak to your spouse.
 You also should know what areas you are willing to negotiate on to get the case resolved without spending many months and thousands of dollars in Court.
 You may want to give your spouse your proposal on the issue and ask for feedback.
 Then, the two of you go back and forth to see if you can reach an agreement you both can live with.

 If you are stumped, it may be a good time to seek counsel again.
 If either of you are digging in your heels a neutral party may be able to help you gain clarity.
 For example, if you want your spouse to pay your Visa bill of $3,000.00 and they refuse to do so willingly your lawyer may be able to do a cost-benefit analysis.
 If it will cost more than $3,000 to file a contested divorce you are better off paying the Visa bill yourself.
 You can also seek counsel to see what the likelihood of the Court awarding your spouse what they want.
 For example, recently I represented a man whose wife wanted to move to the Midwest for a job (not even a very good job) and she wanted to take the children.
 I told him that the Court wouldn’t let her move in all probability and he stayed steady.
 She also spoke with counsel and found out this move most likely wouldn’t be sanctioned by the Court.
-We resolved the issues.
+We resolved the issues of child support payments and custody.

 Once you and your spouse have exchanged terms several times and come to something you can both live with then you can go back to your attorney and have the papers drawn up.
 It may take a few rounds but you will be saving yourself a lot of money and heartache in dredging up your marriage before the Court.
 It’s definitely worth the effort in my opinion.